roderickjackson-bradley/socket_io_app/work/w04/d1/03-intro-to-express.md

 - A template can include a mixture of static HTML and "code" that generates HTML dynamically.

-- For example, a template can generate a series of `<li>` elements for data provided to it in an array.
+- For example, code in a template could generate a series of `<li>` elements for data provided to it in an array.

 ---
 #### Rendering Views